Fellowships & Grants Archive

 Esmat Samir ZAGHLOUL (Egypt) – Winifred Cullis Grant of 6000 Swiss francs.
 Helicopter blades & wind turbine aeromechanical design.
 Delft University of Technology, The Netherlands.

-Einat ALBIN (Israel) – IFUW Recognition Award of 1500 Swiss francs.
+Einat ALBIN (Israel) – GWI Recognition Award of 1500 Swiss francs.
 Revisiting the universal approach adopted in labour-protective legislation: A socio-legal analysis of socially & economically disadvantaged workers in the British hospitality industry, University of Oxford, England.

-Rosario Jessica QUEVADO PEREYRA DE PRIBYL (Independent, Peru) – IFUW Recognition Award of 1500 Swiss francs.
+Rosario Jessica QUEVADO PEREYRA DE PRIBYL (Independent, Peru) – GWI Recognition Award of 1500 Swiss francs.
 Ethnomedical practices of traditional healers in Lima: Patterns and examples within the medical pluralism in Peru, Universität Alma Mater Rudolphina, Austria.

-Jessica Margaret SCOTT (Canada) – IFUW Recognition Award of 1000 Swiss francs.
+Jessica Margaret SCOTT (Canada) – GWI Recognition Award of 1000 Swiss francs.
 The effects of prolonged exercise on cardiac calcium sensitivity: Underlying mechanisms of cardiac fatigue in male and female triathletes, Liverpool John Moores University, England.